MadaniKK/Brunochat-datapipeline/README.md

 5. `scrapy runspider scrape.py` will run Scrapy to scrape all the text content from the provided URLs.
 6. `check_links.py` is for filtering out the undesired URLs and preprocessing the data into the desired format.
 7.  `weaviate_setup.py` is for the initial setup for the Weaviate vector database and defining classes.
+8.  `data_pipline.py` is for turning the webpage content into embeddings via OpenAI APIs and storing them in Weaviate cloud database.
-8.  `qdrant_setup.py` is for the initial setup for the Weaviate vector database and defining classes.
+9. `qdrant_setup.py` is for the initial setup and testing for the Qdrant vector database
-9.  `data_pipline.py` is for turning the webpage content into embeddings via OpenAI APIs and storing them in Weaviate.
+10. `qdrant_pipline.py` is for turning the webpage content into embeddings via OpenAI APIs and storing them in Qdrant cloud database.

 ## Usage